murillo-group/sarkas/docs/documentation/Features_files/integrators.rst

 Sarkas aims to support a variety of time integrators both built-in and user defined.
 Currently the available ones are:

-- Velocity Verlet
+- :ref:`Velocity Verlet <vel_verlet>`
+- Langevin dynamics
-- Velocity Verlet with Langeving Thermostat
+- Magnetic Position Verlet
-- Magnetic Velocity Verlet
+- :ref:`Magnetic Velocity Verlet <mag_vel_verlet>`
 - Magnetic Boris
+- Cyclotronic

-The choice of integrator is provided in the input file and the method ``sarkas.time_evolution.integrators.Integrator.setup`` links the chosen integrator to the ``sarkas.time_evolution.integrators.Integrator.update`` method which evolves particles' positions, velocities, and accelerations in time.
+The choice of integrator is provided in the input file and the method :doc:`type_setup() <../api/time_evolution_subpckg/Integrator_mthds/sarkas.time_evolution.integrators.Integrator.type_setup>` links the chosen integrator to the :doc:`update() <../api/time_evolution_subpckg/Integrator_mthds/sarkas.time_evolution.integrators.Integrator.update>` method which evolves particles' positions, velocities, and accelerations in time.

 The Velocity Verlet algorithm is the most common integrator used in MD plasma codes.
-It is preferred to other more accurate integrator, such as RK45, inasmuch as it conserves the symmetries of the Hamiltonian, it is fast, and easy to implement.
+It is preferred to other more accurate integrator, such as RK45, inasmuch as it conserves the symmetries of the Hamiltonian, it is fast and easy to implement.

 Phase Space Distribution
 ------------------------